Cryostat 3.0.0

 value: "http://$(POD_IP):9977"

-# token as the token that the Agent will pass to authorize itself with
+# You may use this as the token that the Agent will pass to authorize itself

 - name: CRYOSTAT_AGENT_AUTHORIZATION